YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 1.8.
 Do not allow broken windows
 A broken windows is any peace of code or documentation which is hanging around not included in the integration tests suite and not matching the most up-to-date standards for work deliverables.
 Either bring it up to the standard level or get rid of it.
-As soon as you find a bug, write a test for it.
+As soon as you find a bug, write a test for it, if you can't create the needed testing setup invest in time developing the needed skills.